acgetchell/mundus-atrox/src/journals/seventh.md

 1. Benjamin moves and heals me for 9 HP while a Construct gets an Opportunity attack on him but misses.
 2. I hit and deal 22 damage!
 However, the extra flames don't seem to have an effect.
-3. Viker disengages and moves to the 3rd construct (it is the most damaged since it keeps getting hit by the Stegosaurus) to cast a Shillelagh cantrip as a Bonus action which gives her wooden staff magical damage.
+3. Viker disengages and moves to the 3rd Construct (it is the most damaged since it keeps getting hit by the Stegosaurus) to cast a Shillelagh cantrip as a Bonus action which gives her wooden staff magical damage.
 4. Steve hits a Construct with an Unarmed attack and does 2 points of damage.
 5. CoralKing uses Step of the Wind (which disengages from the 2nd Construct as a bonus action) to move and flank the 1st Construct with me and attack.
 He hits and does 8 damage.
-6. The 2nd construct moves closer to me and attacks.
+6. The 2nd Construct moves closer to me and attacks.
 They hit twice and deal 10 points of damage but only 4 stick.
 Remember that every hit is reduced by 3 because of my armor and feat!
-A critical hit is also done by the 1st construct and does 22 points of damage, 19 sticks.
+A critical hit is also done by the 1st Construct and does 22 points of damage, 19 sticks.
 The 3rd one attacks Viker and does 7 points of damage.
-The Stegosaurus flanks and hits a construct for double damage!
+The Stegosaurus flanks and hits a Construct for double damage!
 That Construct is down!

 #### Turn 5

 1. Benjamin heals me for 9 points!
-2. I swing on the 1st construct, do 14 damage, and it goes down!
-So, a fully healed construct is still up.
+2. I swing on the 1st Construct, do 14 damage, and it goes down!
+So, a fully healed Construct is still up.
 3. Viker hits the 2nd construct (the one remaining) and deals 3 damage.
-4. Steve hits the construct and does 2 damage.
+4. Steve hits the Construct and does 2 damage.
-5. CoralKing moves closer to the remaining construct using his Flurry of Blows and hits once.
+5. CoralKing moves closer to the remaining Construct using his Flurry of Blows and hits once.
 He does 5 damage.
-6. The 2nd construct heals the 1st one and revives the 3rd one.
+6. The 2nd Construct heals the 1st one and revives the 3rd one.
 The Stegosaurus knocks the 3rd one over again.

 #### Turn 6

 1. Benjamin heals the downed Stegosaurus for 12 points.
-2. I hit with the Greatsword and do 14 damage to the 1st construct.
+2. I hit with the Greatsword and do 14 damage to the 1st Construct.
 3. Viker hits it so the Construct is back down.
 4. Steve misses a dagger throw.
-5. CoralKing does 11 damage to the remaining construct with a flurry of blows!
+5. CoralKing does 11 damage to the remaining Construct with a flurry of blows!
-6. The construct heals his friend 13 and the other 17.
+6. The Construct heals his friend 13 and the other 17.
 The Stegosaurus hits with advantage and drops one.
-The other Stegosaurus moves and misses a whack on the 1st construct.
+The other Stegosaurus moves and misses a whack on the 1st Construct.

 #### Turn 7

 1. Benjamin misses but is now flanking the Construct.
 2. I hit the 17 HP Construct and do 15 damage.
 3. Viker hits the damaged Construct and knocks it over again.
 She also hands Steve her Longsword while keeping her Shillelagh.
-4. Steve swings on the 1st construct with the Longsword and lands a critical hit for 19 damage!
+4. Steve swings on the 1st Construct with the Longsword and lands a critical hit for 19 damage!
 We should have given him the Longsword sooner!
 5. CoralKing uses his Flurry of shinkicks with 1 hit and 1 crit for 15 damage.
-6. 1 construct gets 21 HP and the other one gets 14 HP.
+6. 1 Construct gets 21 HP and the other one gets 14 HP.
 The Stegosaurus hits the 21 for 15 damage.
 The other Stegosaurus swings and misses.

 #### Turn 8